 Another criteria for being a true visionary is making your actions match your words.
 The dream or vision is a starting point, but visionaries must go a lot further than just wishful thinking.

 Visionaries would never get anywhere if they didn't make solid plans and take action on them.
-A visionary is a very hardworking person who directs their energy into that one cause that means the world to them.
+A visionary is a very highly-motivated individual who directs their energy into that one cause that means the world to them.

 A visionary's work ethic is far above average, and it is never forced, it is literally fuelled by that strong desire to reach the end goal.
 A visionary is willing to make personal sacrifices, such as giving up a night's sleep to finish an important project.
 Visionaries don't have to be pushed - the vision pulls them to give their all.